 According to a survey by McCann, nearly 42% of Americans find brands and companies less truthful today than 20 years ago.

 Further, a 2021 consumer survey concluded that more than 80% consider trust a deciding factor in their buying decisions, though only 34% of consumers trust the brands they use.
 Consumers are tired of being duped or tricked by traditional advertising, or by marketing campaigns that feature actors or fictitious representations of what a product or service can do.

-You’ll see this happening more and more on platforms like Twitter, where executives promote their professional profiles for connection rather than their company’s Twitter handle:
+You’ll see this happening more and more on platforms like Twitter (or X, or whatever the platform is called next week), where executives promote their own professional profiles for connection, rather than simply using the company account:

 As demonstrated by these examples, some of the most powerful ways to combat the growing level of brand distrust are authenticity and personal interaction.
 And both are found in a powerful thought leadership strategy.

 Incorporating thought leadership into your marketing efforts involves more than simply writing blogs and sharing content on social.

 It starts with the research, and building a strategy—the building blocks of all great marketing programs!

 A strong thought leadership marketing program has three critical components:

 - Personas—you have to know who you’re targeting with your content.
 The answer to this needs to be focused and strategic, developing strong buyer personas.
 If the answer to this question is “everybody,” then you’re going to fail.